Dunga Rodrigues: Biography

 Dunga Rodrigues dedicated her early studies to literature and music.
-She was educated at the Barão de Melgaço Normal School and the Liceu Cuiabano, both schools for the elite of the Mato Grosso.
+She was educated at the Barão de Melgaço Normal School and the Liceu Cuiabano, both schools for the elite of Mato Grosso.
 She graduated in piano from the Mato Grosso Musical Conservatory and the Brazilian Conservatory of Music in Rio de Janeiro.
 Rodrigues ultimately graduated as an accountant from the Cuiabá Technical School of Commerce.

 She taught French and music, performed recitals, and wrote several books about the culture and history of Cuiabá and Mato Grosso.
 She was a member of the Geographical and Historic Institute of Mato Grosso and the Association of Graduates of the Escola Superior de Guerra.
 She was known as a storyteller of the culture and folklore of the greater Cuiabá region, as well as having a deep knowledge of rasqueado, an element of Cuiabá's intangible heritage.
 The artist Maria Aparecida Acosta wrote a book about Dunga, highlighting that she was a happy and communicative person, leaving a great cultural legacy through her books and music.